Types of Masters Degree

 Location:

-Taught Masters such as Master of Arts (MA) and Master of Science (MSc) degrees include a series of modules delivered in classrooms or laboratories followed by a final dissertation.
-Research Masters such as Master of Research (MRes) and Master of Philosophy (MPhil) degrees focus on independent project work rather than seminars and lectures.
+Broadly, there are three types of Masters degrees: taught, research and professional Masters.
+Taught Masters include a series of modules delivered in classrooms or laboratories followed by a final dissertation.
+Research Masters focus on independent project work rather than seminars and lectures.
+Professional Masters involve more practical placements and accredited training.

 What can you get a Masters degree in?